GoogleCloudPlatform/cluster-toolkit/modules/README.md

 to indicate the source and status of many of these resources.

-Modules listed below with the ![core-badge] badge are located in this folder and are tested and maintained by the HPC Toolkit team.
+Modules listed below with the ![core-badge] badge are located in this folder and are tested and maintained by the Cluster Toolkit team.

-Modules labeled with the ![community-badge] badge are contributed by the community (including the HPC Toolkit team, partners, etc.).
+Modules labeled with the ![community-badge] badge are contributed by the community (including the Cluster Toolkit team, partners, etc.).
 Community modules are located in the [community folder](../community/modules/README.md).

 Modules labeled with the ![deprecated-badge] badge are now deprecated and may be